Waqar-107/LeetCode/Algorithms/Dynamic Programing/readme.md

 [303.
 Range Sum Query - Immutable](https://leetcode.com/problems/range-sum-query-immutable/) : **straight forward problem, pre-calculate sum, store sum of 1 to i where 1 <= i <= n**

 [338.
-Counting Bits](https://leetcode.com/problems/counting-bits/) : **the problem is solved in a recursive approach. we generate all the numbers from 1 to n**
+Counting Bits](https://leetcode.com/problems/counting-bits/) : **the problem is solved in a recursive approach. we generate all the numbers from 1 to n. we start with 0, from 0 we make 01 and 00, from 01 we make...**